Blaise Pascal

 How did Blaise Pascal influence later Christianity — Catholic, Protestant, and beyond?

 Pascal influenced later Christianity by providing a rational defense of faith that appealed to both Catholics and Protestants.
-His ideas on the limits of reason and the necessity of faith have resonated with existentialist and modern Christian thinkers, impacting theological discourse across denominations.
+His ideas on the limits of reason and the necessity of faith resonated with existentialist and modern Christian thinkers.
+His emphasis on personal religious experience and the 'reasons of the heart' also prefigured later theological developments.

 What did Blaise Pascal get wrong, or what ideas have been seriously disputed?